 Chapel of POW Campo PG 57

-As we located the entrance to what was once Campo PG 57, we drove down between some farm houses.
-Our first sight was a Chapel sitting in a large field.
+The entrance to what was once Campo PG 57, is a driveway between some farmhouses.
+And our first sight was a Chapel sitting in a large field.

 We spent time looking around the chapel, reading the visitors book, and leafing through a folder.
 The folder contained details of the history of the camp and the chapel.